Freight In vs Freight Out: Definitions and Examples

 This article will provide an in-depth look at these concepts, including definitions, examples, and steps for recording these costs in your financial statements.
 By understanding the difference between freight in and freight out, you can accurately track your expenses, make informed decisions, and ultimately boost your business’s bottom line.

-What is Freight In?
+What is Freight In Transportation Costs?

 Freight in describes the cost incurred by a business for shipping raw materials or goods into their storage facility or production.
 It is a direct expense incurred as part of the business’ daily operation and recorded as a debit in the inventory records.
 When a business needs to import items or raw materials to meet manufacturing demands, freight in can be relatively high.
+It is important to follow generally accepted accounting principles to ensure that these costs are accurately recorded and reported.

 The cost of freight in is a portion of the cost of goods sold that include the cost of raw supplies, shipping fees, and other transportation-related costs.
 The shipping company will directly bill the freight charges, which will reflect as an operating expense in the business’ financial statement.
 Freight in must be accurately recorded in the correct period to ensure that the business’ financial statements accurately reflect the cost of goods sold.